Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Introduction

 \section{Introduction}

-A density matrix representing the state of a finite-dimensional quantum system of dimension $d$, is a $d\cross d$ matrix, which satisfies the conditions of positive semi-definiteness, hermiticity and trace one.
-In general, it is difficult to study the properties of a density matrix directly.
-Parametrizations of the density matrix provides a simple method to study the properties of the density matrix and to use the density matrix in solving various problems of physics.

-One of the most famous representations of density matrices is by using the Bloch vector parametrization.
-The Bloch vector parametrization is extremely popular because of its simplicity in representing a qubit and its various applications, see refs \cite{Bertlmann_2008,RevModPhys.55.855,Petruccione2012}.
-A qubit can be uniquely represented by a three-dimensional vector in the Bloch sphere so that every point inside the Bloch sphere corresponds to a physical qubit state.
+The Bloch vector representation of two-level systems (qubit) is extremely popular because of its simplicity and its various applicability, see refs \cite{Bertlmann_2008, RevModPhys.55.855,Petruccione2012}.
+A qubit can be uniquely represented by a three-dimensional vector so that every point inside the Bloch sphere corresponds to a physical qubit state.
 This lends a simple method to not only represent the qubit states but also to identify the dynamics of the qubit.
 For example, all rotations of the Bloch sphere correspond to a unitary operation.
-However, such an extension of all the beautiful properties of qubit Bloch sphere is not completely possible for higher dimensional states.
+However, such an extension of all the beautiful properties of the qubit Bloch sphere is not completely possible for higher dimensional states.